milkbag19/Group-Chat-Client-Server-Java-Sockets-/README.md

 I created this just as a project to push my skills in Java programming.

 # Having trouble with the server when you close the client?
-- Sometimes the server doesnt understand that the client has exited, so to exit correctly type "logout" in the client.
+- Sometimes the server doesnt understand that the client has exited when you click the X button on the client, so to exit correctly type "logout" in the client.

 ![](Capture.PNG)